Back to Home

 Profit Factor

-Gross profit divided by gross loss.
-A factor of 2.0 means you made $2 for every $1 lost.
-Below 1.0 is net-losing.
+Gross profit from all winning trades divided by gross loss from all losing trades.
+A factor of 2.0 means you earned $2 for every $1 lost.
+Values below 1.0 indicate a net-losing strategy regardless of win rate.

 Monte Carlo Analysis